 The meaning of flowers and the symbolism of specific flowers most closely traces to the Victorian era when propriety ruled the day and gestures were a more modest means of communicating feelings.

-This caring gesture of giving and receiving flowers for the most significant moments in our lives has become modern tradition, because the thoughtful intent remains.
+This caring gesture of giving and receiving flowers for the most significant moments in our lives has become a modern tradition because the thoughtful intent remains.

 To give flowers on Valentine’s Day is to demonstrate your feelings for a lover, a friend or a family member.
 According to the Society of American Florists, “Nearly one-third (28%) of American adults purchased flowers or plants as gifts for Valentine’s Day 2018.”
 That’s a whole lot of love!